Hedius/CrashRestarter/README.md

+# NOT MAINTAINED - THIS PROJECT REACHED EOL!

 # E4GL Crash Restarter
 The E4GL Crash Restarter docker image allows you to monitor G-Portal.com BF4 servers and restarts them if needed.